cdpxe/HardenedLinux/README.md

 # HardenedLinux

-This repository is a partial clone of my former Linux distribution ``Hardened Linux``.
+This repository is a partial clone of my former Linux distribution ``[http://hardenedlinux.sourceforge.net/](Hardened Linux)`` ([https://sourceforge.net/p/hardenedlinux/code/HEAD/tree/](here) is the original SVN repository).
 It was a Slackware-based distribution and some scripts might still be useful for today's Slackware users.
 This repository contains the following items:

 - HLHS - Hardened Linux Hardening Scripts: shell scripts to help harden your Linux distribution (especially Slackware)
 - CPFOS - My own package system that runs on top of the Slackware package system